Tools to Keep You Safe

 - Determine who is ill and what their symptoms are.

 - Call 9-1-1 and relay this information to the dispatcher.

 - Do NOT re-enter the home until the fire department says it is safe to do so.

 - Call a qualified professional to repair the source of the carbon monoxide.

-- Sweep the base of the fire from side to side until it is completely out.
-Remember to keep a safe distance from the fire and slowly move closer as the fire begins to diminish
+Remember to keep a safe distance from the fire and slowly move closer as the fire begins to diminish.

-Sprinkler systems actually extinguish a fire, as opposed to simply warning occupants of a fire as fire alarms do.
-According to a study conducted by the Building and Fire Research Laboratory, the chances of dying in a fire decreased by 67% in homes with fire sprinklers along installed.
+Sprinkler systems extinguish a fire, as opposed to warning occupants of a fire, as fire alarms do.
+According to a study conducted by the Building and Fire Research Laboratory, the chances of dying in a fire decreased by 67% in homes with fire sprinklers installed.
 When sprinklers AND smoke alarms were both installed in a home, those chances decreased by 82%.